Greenacres

 Spring/Fall Sessions: These sessions are 13 weeks long, that are curriculum based (each lesson plan is designed to build on the lesson before).
 Payment for these classes is due BEFORE the start of the session.

 Summer Camps: Open to the general public.
-Available to riders between the ages of 8-18 and all levels of riding.
-All Equine Summer Camp registration will take place directly on the Greenacres website.
+Available to riders between the ages of 5-13 and all levels of riding.
+To learn more about our summer camp offerings, click here.

 How long does it take to graduate from each level?